 The MPPT, or maximum power point tracker, is a smart, ingenious device that, by keeping the voltage in the cabling high, enables you to extract about a third more energy from your panels.
 It's dependent on the voltage of each string being equal, or at least nearly the same, so residential solar panels pitch is important.

-In short, one large MPPT, probably 60amps, for the panels that are north or south facing, and two smaller for the east and west panels; the voltages would be too disparate to have only one.
+In short, one large MPPT, probably 60 amps, for the panels that are north or south facing, and two smaller for the east and west PVs; the voltages would be too disparate to have only one.

 For more information, you can read up about the solar charge controller MPPT here; you have to have at least one if you have batteries.

-Bernard Preston's site is about the joys of being a greenie, but it's not entirely altruistic.
-If each person enjoying this site would buy just one of my chiropractic books it would pay for the site management.
-If you bought two it would pay for my residential solar panels pitch, and all the other paraphernalia!
+Bernard Preston's blogs are about the joys of being a greenie, but it is not entirely altruistic.
+If each person enjoying this page would buy just one of my books it would pay for the site-management.
+If you bought two it would contribute to my residential solar panels pitch, and all the other paraphernalia!